Heart of Government has become lightning rod for criticism – Cabinet minister

 Mr Jenrick claimed that Ms Gray’s tenure was “one of the unhappiest in the long history of that building (Downing Street)” and called for an investigation into allegations that she had denied access to officials who wanted to give an intelligence briefing to the PM.

-In her statement on Sunday, Ms Gray said: “It has been an honour to take on the role of chief of staff and to play my part in the delivery of a Labour Government.
+In her statement on Sunday, Ms Gray said her “first interest has always been public service” and described it as an “honour” to “play my part in the delivery of a Labour Government.”

-“However, in recent weeks it has become clear to me that intense commentary around my position risked becoming a distraction to the Government’s vital work of change.
+“However, in recent weeks it has become clear to me that intense commentary around my position risked becoming a distraction to the Government’s vital work of change,” she said.

-Sir Keir thanked Ms Gray for “all the support she has given me, both in opposition and government, and her work to prepare us for government and get us started on our programme of change”.
+Sir Keir thanked her for “all the support she has given me, both in opposition and government, and her work to prepare us for government and get us started on our programme of change”.

+Number 10 rejected suggestions the Prime Minister has a “woman problem” after Ms Gray, one of the most senior figures behind the scenes with decades of Whitehall experience, was replaced by a man.

+“I wouldn’t accept that characterisation at all,” Sir Keir’s official spokesman said when asked by reporters on Monday.

 “I thank Sue Gray for all that she did as a superb public servant.
-I congratulate her as she heads into this new role, working with Labour, connecting us, the Government, with the regions, particularly across our country,” he told reporters on Monday.
+I congratulate her as she heads into this new role,” he told reporters on Monday.

 As part of the reshuffle, there are two new deputy chiefs of staff in Vidhya Alakeson, political director at Number 10, and Jill Cuthbertson, who has been director of government relations in Downing Street since their election win.